How to apply

 Your application form must be accompanied by a number of supporting documents.

 This should be a maximum of 500 words summarising your motivation for PhD study, outlining any research experience and why you want to do a postgraduate research degree at Manchester.

 - Certificates and transcripts

-- Official English Language transcript (IELTS or TOEFL), if applicable.
+- Official English Language certificate

 Step 6: Language requirements

 In Section 5 of the online application form, you will be asked to provide details of how you meet the English Language requirement.

 We mainly accept IELTS or TOEFL tests.
 Please note IELTS and TOEFL are only valid for two years.